rikluost/sionna-PlutoSDR/README.md

 ## Introduction

-This repository provides a seamless integration of the PlutoSDR radio interface with the Sionna framework.
-The primary objective is to facilitate testing and demonstrations of systems with a direct over-the-air connection, eliminating the necessity for a simulated radio channel.
+This repository hosts a project with focus on integration of the PlutoSDR radio within the Sionna framework.The primary objective is to facilitate testing and demonstrations of systems with a direct over-the-air connection, eliminating the necessity for a simulated radio channel.
 It utilizes PlutoSDR, a low-cost Software-Defined Radio (SDR) by Analog Devices.

 In the current implementation, only 1T1R is implemented, despite that the hardware supports 2T2R.
 2T2R could be implemented later.